olivierfriard/boris_docs/index.rst

 The coded events can be exported in various format (**Observations** > **Export ?**):

 * **Export events** exports the events of selected observations in TSV, XLS or ODS formats.
-This format i ssuitable for further analysis.
+This format i suitable for further analysis.

 .. image:: export_events.png
    :alt: example of exported events in TSV format
+   :width: 60%

 * **Export aggregated events**